-Euler's idiom ON produces accurate results for right argument values that are a multiple of 0J0.5.
-This is so that Euler's famous identity 0=1+00J1 holds, even though the machine cannot represent multiples of pi, including 00J1, accurately.
+Euler's idiom ONA produces accurate results for right argument values that are a multiple of 0J0.5.
+This is so that Euler's famous identity 0=1+00J1 holds, despite pi being represented as a floating point number.

 Search Functions and Hash Tables